 Next wave of US states prepare to lift COVID-19 restrictions

-NEW YORK: Another wave of US states are preparing to lift coronavirus restrictions this week against the warnings of many public health experts as the White House sees this month's jobless rate hitting 16 per cent or higher.
+NEW YORK: Another wave of US states are preparing to lift COVID-19 restrictions this week despite the warnings of many public health experts as the White House sees this month's jobless rate hitting 16 per cent or higher.

-Health experts say increased human interaction could spark a new wave of cases of COVID-19, the respiratory disease caused by the highly contagious virus that has already killed more than 54,300 Americans.
+Health experts say increased human interaction could spark a new wave of COVID-19 cases, the respiratory disease caused by a contagious coronavirus that has already killed more than 54,300 people in the US.

 Colorado, Mississippi, Minnesota, Montana and Tennessee will join other states beginning an experiment to reopen economies without the testing and contact-tracing infrastructure health experts say is needed to prevent a resurgence of infections, with lives in the balance.